 “Leaky Gut”, or Dysbiosis, is caused by a bacterial imbalance that leads to inflammation of the intestinal mucosa.
 The mucosa is a thin layer of cells which line the inside of the intestines.
 It acts as a barrier to toxins and parasites, as well as a gateway to allow nutrients into the body.
 When the lining of the intestines is inflamed, the mucosa becomes compromised and allows undigested food particles and other toxins to enter the bloodstream.
 You can think of the intestine walls as cheesecloth.
 When it is healthy, the holes are close together and only allow through the smallest particles which are safe for the body.
-When it is inflamed, these holes become damaged and stretch apart, allowing through larger particles which are harmful for the body.
+When it is inflamed, these holes become damaged and stretch apart, allowing through larger particles which are harmful to the body.

 What causes Leaky Gut?

 In today’s dogs and cats, the most common cause of leaky gut is an overuse of antibiotics.
-This, coupled with vaccines which can further suppress the immune system, the use of corticosteroids or NSAIDS (non-steroidal anti-inflammatory drugs), highly processed diets, and stress can contribute to the development of leaky gut.
+This, coupled with vaccines which can further suppress the immune system, the use of corticosteroids or NSAIDs (non-steroidal anti-inflammatory drugs), highly processed diets, and stress can contribute to the development of the leaky gut.

 What are the symptoms?

 So what exactly does leaky gut in your pet look like?
 Typical symptoms include gas, bloating, diarrhea, or multiple/unresolvable allergic reactions.
 As the gut makes up more than 70% of your pet’s immune system, leaky gut can also worsen or cause other conditions in the body.
 These may include:

 - liver, gallbladder and pancreatic disorders